 Cwm Taf recognises the importance of Carers getting their voices heard and that both Carers and service users are engaged and consulted to ensure that their needs are being met.
-It is essential that Carers are recognised as key partners in care and that their invaluable perspective is taken into account when developing future services..
+It is

 From the work undertaken locally to develop the previous Carers' plans in RCT and Merthyr Tydfil, and from what Carers have told us more recently (for example, in the RCT Support for Carers Survey undertaken from April to June 2015 which had 349 returned surveys), 5 main aims were identified as important to support Carers effectively.
 A short discussion paper was developed which outlined these 5 aims and we asked for people's views on them.
 We wanted to find out whether Carers agreed with the suggested aims and what else we needed to take into account in our plans for the future.
 In order to get feedback on these aims and to gather input for future plans, we undertook engagement with Carers in October and November 2015.